Brian Gawne Biography

 A combat veteran of six fleet tours in fighter aircraft, he served as Commanding Officer of the Navy’s first F-18F Super Hornet squadron.
 His staff experience includes consecutive tours in the Pentagon as a budget analyst and executive assistant in the Navy’s Programming Directorate (OPNAV N80), and division chief for the Director Navy Staff.
 He also served two years in Stavanger, Norway as a strategic plans officer assigned to NATO’s HQ North.

 Brian and his wife Jan currently reside in Burke, Virginia.
 Jan is a former critical care resource nurse and a volunteer at the Fort Belvoir Community Hospital.
-Their daughter Madeleine is a neo-natal intensive care nurse at Children's National Medical Center in Washington, DC, their son Ryan is an Ensign serving in the US Navy, and their daughter Kelly is attending college.
+Their daughter Madeleine is a registered nurse at Walter Reed National Military Medical Center, Bethesda, MD, their son Ryan is an active duty Navy helicopter pilot, and their daughter Kelly is attending college.